-- in X direction, cover the area lying between the front plane of the volume for driver's and passenger's legs (as defined in Article 13.5) up to 700mm in front of Xref plane.
+- in X direction, cover symetrically with respect to the car centerline the area lying between the front plane most forward point of the volume for driver's legs (as defined in Article 13.5) up to Xref plane.
 A 25mm horizontal linear taper may be included at both ends. - in Z direction, it must extend from the lower plane up to the upper plane of the volume for the driver's and passenger's leg (as defined in Article 13.5).
+It must extend from Z50 to Z450 bewteen the leg's Template and Xref plane.

 Cut-outs in this panel totalling 25000 mm2 per side are permitted for fitting around wiring loom holes and essential fixings.